PlumpMath/interoperate-uk.github.com/source/_posts/2012-01-15-which-ruby-blog-engine.markdown

 - Blogging
 - Ruby
 ---
 So, here I am at the start of 2012 with a bit of time on my hands being 'between contracts' so I thought I'd spend a bit of time updating my own website.
 Having messed around a little bit I came to the conclusion that all I really need is a blog site for me to record anything that I find remotely interesting and worth sharing.

-Key requirements were:
+Key requirements:

 - Written in Ruby
 - Quick to update